OpenCTI-Platform/opencti/README.md

 ## Documentation and demonstration

 If you want to know more on OpenCTI, you can read the [documentation on the tool](https://opencti-platform.github.io/docs).
 If you wish to discover how the OpenCTI platform is working, a [demonstration instance](https://demo.opencti.io) is available and open to everyone.
-This instance is reset every nights and based on reference data maintened by the OpenCTI developers.
+This instance is reset every night and is based on reference data maintened by the OpenCTI developers.

 ## Releases download